Coenzyme Q-10 (Ubiquinol)

 ASX pairs well with krill oil.
 The omega 3 fats in the krill oil are also good for your skin and work synergistically with astaxanthin.
 This combination will help you speed up your keto results and look better in the mirror.

-ASX is really keto friendly because as we lose weight on the ketogenic diet we tend to develop loose skin.
-Astaxanthin can help keep the skin tight, supple and elastic and less susceptible to wrinkles
+ASX is really keto-friendly because as we lose weight on the ketogenic diet we tend to develop loose skin.
+It can also help keep the skin tight, supple and elastic and less susceptible to wrinkles

 - red onions